Geothermal energy

 About Geothermal Energy

-The geothermal energy industry has been active globally for over 100 years and geothermal power plants have been installed in 30 countries1.
-While well developed in other countries, the Australian geothermal industry is in infancy, given Australia’s historic abundance and acceptance of fossil fuels.
+The geothermal energy industry has been active globally for over 100 years and geothermal power plants installed in 30 countries1.
+While well developed in other countries, the Australian geothermal industry is in its infancy, due primarily to Australia’s historic abundance, and acceptance of fossil fuels.

-Geothermal energy has seen a strong increase in demand over the past decade as the world moves towards zero carbon emission targets.
-Compared to other renewable energy solutions, geothermal energy is unique given it provides a base-load alternative that produces energy 24/7, which is the major challenge for alternative renewable energy solutions, such as solar and wind.
-Geothermal energy therefore plays an important role in the future energy transition towards zero carbon emissions, given its ability to provide network security and reliability.
+Geothermal energy has seen a strong increase in demand over the past decade as the world moves reduce carbon emission.
+Compared to other renewable energy solutions, geothermal energy is unique in that it provides a base-load alternative that produces energy 24/7, which is the major challenge for alternative renewable energy solutions, such as solar and wind.
+Geothermal energy can therefore play an important role in the transition towards low carbon emissions energy, given its ability to provide network security and reliability.

 January 2021